(Keep reading to learn how to put this calculator on your site.)

-But flat income tax or VAT, in most, if not all cases, these calls for a flat income tax are merely intended as a way to keep taxing income, so they can easily move back to a progressive income tax in a couple of years.
+But be it a flat income tax or VAT, in most, if not all cases, these calls for a flat income tax are merely intended as a way to keep taxing income, so they can easily move back to a progressive income tax in a couple of years.
 But worse, under a VAT, the promoters would have the government tax not only business profits, but employee pay, that is a real business expense – not a profit center.
 So under a VAT, we can expect to not only see the income tax become progressive again in a couple of years, but we will have a dreaded VAT, on top of the income tax.

 But look at your Effective FairTax Rate, above, and then compare it to the 17% flat income tax rate that is most commonly proposed in flat income tax bills in Congress.
 Under the FairTax, a family of two adults and two children would have to spend more than $126,100, before they would pay 17% tax.
 Suddenly a flat income tax doesn’t look so good, does it?

 Of course, some will say that I should mention that the tax schemes that were proposed by Sen. Ted Cruz and Sen. Rand Paul, since the rate that each proposed was substantially lower than 17%.
 But there are several problems with both of those schemes.
 To begin with, both of those schemes would impose a personal income tax at an unsustainably low level.
 As it turns out, both schemes are based rather closely upon the Hall-Rabushka plan, from back in the early 80’s.
 Those two Hoover Institution economists calculated that the point of diminishing returns for their plan was 17%.
 Yet, this lawyer (Cruz) and medical doctor (Paul) claim that they can make their very similar plans work with far lower rates than proposed by senior fellows at the Hoover Institution (Robert Hall and Alvin Rabushka).
 This raises a question.
 Does being a lawyer or medical doctor endow a person with some magic economics knowledge, of which professional tax economists are unaware?